Skip links

 At first, we may simply blame their age.
 They are young; they are acting out; they cannot yet make rational decisions.
 They are just teenagers, experimenting, trying to claim a social status among their peers.
 We blame the crowd they are with, their impulses, and sometimes even ourselves, without truly understanding just why this fact is so hard.

-Addiction and Adolescence – What are They Using?
+Addiction and Adolescence – What Are They Using?

 Parents play a critical role in their children’s lives.
 As our kids become pre-teens and teens, we worry about new risks they may experience.
 One such risk is the use of substances like alcohol, marijuana, tobacco, and other drugs.
 Parents can help by talking to their teen’s doctor or pediatrician about screening for substance use.
 Then, if needed, addiction treatment can begin.